AvatarLouisLi/Performing-Robots/README.md

 # Performing-Robots
-This is the repository for Performing Robots taught in NYU Abu Dhabi, Fall 2022
+This is the repository for Performing Robots taught by Prof. Michale Shiloh at NYU Abu Dhabi, Fall 2022

 **1**